 National Biodiversity Data Centre – Citizen Science Programme

-In 2013, Tayto Park joined the National Biodiversity Data Centre (NBDC) and their citizen science project known as the Bumblebee Monitoring Scheme.
+2018 marks 6 years of recording bumblebee and butterfly populations in the zoo.
+Tayto Park joined the National Biodiversity Data Centre (NBDC) and their citizen science project known as the Bumblebee and Butterfly Monitoring Schemes in 2013.

 Bumblebees are Ireland’s most important wild pollinator.
 Participation in this scheme enables the NBDC to track changes in the Bumblebee population and detect early warning signs of threats to them and the service they provide.

 Butterflies have a short life-cycle and are sensitive to climate change and therefore make an ideal biodiversity indicator species.
 The monitoring scheme allows the NBDC to track changes in Irish butterfly populations.
 The monitoring scheme began in 2007 and involved walking a fixed route each week from April to August and recording all species sightings.
 The data is used for analyses and trend projection.